c-blake/bu/doc/tattr.md

 Regular/ANSI dim color keywords are in lower case while the bright bank is in UPPER CASE.
 This is the list of both:
- * dim   black, red, green, yellow, blue, purple, cyan, white
+ * dim   black red green yellow blue purple cyan white
- * lite  BLACK, RED, GREEN, YELLOW, BLUE, PURPLE, CYAN, WHITE
+ * lite  BLACK RED GREEN YELLOW BLUE PURPLE CYAN WHITE

 Colors are foreground by default.
 Pre-pend the string "on_" for Background.
 So, e.g. `YELLOW on_red` will be bright yellow text on dark red background.